Tel. 01273 472678

 About the Authors

-What we have discovered is that walking the trail was the easier part and getting the guides published was much harder work.
+What we discovered was that walking the trail was the easier part and getting the guides published was much harder work.
 However, the whole experience has been great fun.
-We have met, or been in touch with, many interesting and helpful people; discovered lots of interesting things along the way and learned a little bit about the publishing industry.
+We have met, or been in touch with, many interesting and helpful people; discovered lots of fascinating things along the way and learned a quite a lot about the publishing industry.

 About the Greenwich Meridian